GabrielReisSantos/vpn-analyzer/README.md

 ---

-## 💡 Why I Built This
+## Why I Built This

-As part of building my **home SOC lab**, I wanted a tool that could verify if my VPN or proxy was leaking any private information — especially during malware analysis, browser fingerprinting, or traffic routing simulations.
+As part of building my **home SOC lab**, I wanted a tool that could verify if my VPN or proxy was leaking any private information, especially during malware analysis, browser fingerprinting, or traffic routing simulations.
 This tool will grow into a larger suite to ensure **endpoint anonymity and secure configurations** across my lab devices.

 ---

-## 🛠️ How to Use
+## How to Use

 ### 1. Clone and Install